mhdr/sc-widgets/raw/sc-feature/ScFeature.md

 For draw something, hence for specialize the feature, you need to override the onDraw method.
 The base class provides only a common set of methods to display something on the path as the color manager, visibility, limits, ecc. that is useful to inherit it and create a specialized class.

-One of most important characteristic of this class is the possibility to create a paint shader.
+One of most important characteristic of this class is the possibility to create a colors gradient and get the current color based on the distance from the path starting.
-You need to define what kind of shader using about coloring the draw path and we can choice between two different type of filling: GRADIENT or SOLID.
+Have available two ways to calculate the current color: GRADIENT or SOLID.
+The GRADIENT one is simple to understand while the SOLID choice will divide the path in sectors equal to the number of colors and return the sector referenced color.
-Note that this method was created to be a generic method to work proper on every path but can be slow given the big amount of calculations.
-This will create a filling that follow the path so in some case may be better to create a custom shader to attach directly to the painter.
+Note that this method was created to be a generic and it based on the distance from the starting of the path so in some cases may be better to create a custom shader to attach directly to the painter.
 For example if you build a filled circle might be better to create a radial gradient.

-For better understand the colors mode will propose **some examples** at the end of this guide.

 ## ScFeature class details